 A Fresh Start

 The words 'necessary' and 'unfortunate' were frequently mentioned whenever she asked why they had pulled up roots and packed their belongings for the southerly trek.
-She could understand wanting to leave the thief-ridden Chetwood well behind them, but Archet wasn't so lawless that hasty departure from the entire country was necessary.
-Why could they not settle in the populous Bree-town?
+She could understand wanting to leave the thief-ridden Chetwood well behind them, but Archet wasn't so lawless that hasty departure from the entire region was necessary.
+Why could they not settle in populous Bree-town?
+Or Staddle, for that matter?
 Why travel hundreds of miles to the south, pass eastward through open, hostile country known to have savages behind every bush and Orcs up every tree, in hopes of reaching Gondor?
 The King's own country would probably be safer and better managed, and it was true her father had family there, but getting to distant Gondor would be dangerous.

 Biting her lip anxiously, she thought again of Serondaen and his unknown fate.
 It had been nearly two years since the War's end; surely that was sufficient time for him to return.
 His name was never mentioned among those lost, and so few from Bree-land chose to join the war to the east, if he had fallen, surely his death would have been noted.
 She had but to wait, and her betrothed would come to claim her hand as he'd promised.
-Gwen held tightly to the hope that he still lived, and would return as soon as he was able.
+After all, she was practically an old maid now!
+All her friends had long since gone to good husbands and fine marriages.
+At sixteen, she was the last one left husbandless.
+Gwen had long held tightly to the hope that her handsome Serondaen still lived, and would return as soon as he was able.

 Except now, she would not be there to receive him.
-It was a bitter draught to taste, and one which had caused much strife.
-Gwen still didn't want to speak with her parents, preferring to pout obstinately in the back of the cart among the boxes of linens and cookware.
-She'd stubbornly held her silence for three days of travel, hoping they would seek her forgiveness for this gross inconvenience.
+It was a bitter draught, and one which had caused much strife.
+Gwen stubbornly refused to speak with her parents, preferring to pout in the back of the cart among the boxes of linens and cookware.
+She'd held her silence for three days of travel, hoping they would seek her forgiveness for this gross inconvenience.
 Neither of them had yet seen fit to do so.

 Packed away as well were her finer dresses.
 By no means a highborn lady, she still kept as closely to the fashions as she could, often mimicking the latest fare with a deft hand at the needle.
 But her father insisted she wear little better than her work clothes until they reached less hostile country, so not to draw unwanted attention to their station and wealth.
 As if they had any left to speak of.
 Nearly all the family's fortunes had been given over to these men for their services.
 Very little remained, and was guarded closely by her father.